takahashim/eps2pgf/other_files/README.txt

   - Fixed: bug #1809102 (partially) Problems with Inkscape figure with text.
   - Fixed: bug #1807713 In some situations Eps2pgf produced lines that are too long.
+  - Fixed: bug #1874016 divison by zero in multiplication operator

 v0.5.0 (2007-11-04)
   - Added: handling of binary headers found in some eps files